FOR THE FINANCIAL YEAR ENDED 2024-25 TO THE MEMBERS OF MEGA CORPORATION LIMITED

 The Nomination and Remuneration Committee reviewed the performance of individual Directors on the basis of criteria such as the contribution of the individual Director to the Board and Committee meetings like preparedness on the issues to be discussed, meaningful and constructive contribution and inputs in meetings, etc.

-For Independent Directors, evaluation is carried out based on the criteria viz. the considerations which led to the selection ofthe Directoron the Board and the delivery against the same, contribution made to the Board/Committees, attendance at the Board/Committee Meetings, impact on the performance of the Board/ Committees, instances of sharing best and next practices, engaging with top management team of the Company, participation in Strategy Board Meetings, etc.
+For Independent Directors, performance evaluation is conducted based on criteria such as the considerations that led to their appointment on the Board, delivery against those expectations, contribution to the Board and its Committees, attendance at meetings, impact on the performance of the Board/Committees, sharing of best and emerging practices, engagement with the top management, and participation in strategy sessions.

-The Company has formulated a Policy for performance evaluation of the Independent Directors, the Board, its Committees and other individual Directors which includes criteria for performance evaluation ofthe Non-Executive Directors and Executive Directors.
+The Company has formulated a policy for the performance evaluation of the Independent Directors, the Board, its Committees, and other Directors, with specific criteria for both Executive and Non-Executive Directors.

 MANAGEMENTS DISCUSSION AND ANALYSIS REPORT

-Managements Discussion and Analysis Report for the year under review, as stipulated under SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 is presented in a separate section forming part of this Annual Report, and gives detail of overall industry structure, developments performance and state of affairs of the Companys operations during the year.
+Managements Discussion and Analysis Report for the year under review, as stipulated under SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 and Companies Act, 2013 is presented in a separate section forming part of this Annual Report, and gives detail of overall industry structure, developments performance and state of affairs of the Companys operations during the year.

 PARTICULARS REGARDING CONSERVATION OF ENERGY, TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS AND OUTGO